Annual Council Housing Complaint Performance and Service Improvement Report 2024-25

 Stage 2 timescales

-Of the Stage 2 cases handled by the Council, two were responded to using an extension to the target date.
-The reason for this was that we were awaiting reports from external organisations.
+Of the Stage 2 cases handled by the Council, 10 were responded to using an extension to the target date.
+The reasons for this included staff absence, awaiting responses from other departments, and waiting for reports from external contractors.
+Of the Stage 2 cases handled by ODS, 1 was responded to using an extension.

-100% of Stage 2 complaints handled by the Council were responded to within the Housing Ombudsman’s Complaint Handling Code timescales.
+83.8% of Stage 2 complaints handled by the Council and 100% of Stage 2 cases handled by ODS were responded to within the Housing Ombudsman’s Complaint Handling Code timescales.
+Please see the ‘Trends and challenges’ section later in the report for more information on this.

 Housing Ombudsman Outcomes